-Once a petition for dissolution of marriage is filed by your Tallahassee divorce lawyer, the petitioner must serve it to the opposing party.
+Once a petition for dissolution of marriage is filed by your attorney, the petitioner must serve it to the opposing party.
 The receiving party (called the respondent) served has 20 days to submit an answer and/or a counter-petition.
 If the respondent does not submit an answer and/or counter-petition within the time period, they may stand to waive their right of all defenses and objections.

 How to respond to free divorce papers?

 An answer from the respondent should be as detailed as the petition and contain all affirmative defenses.
-The respondent is allowed to deny that the marriage is irretrievably broken, and with doing so, the court may delay the ruling and order marital counseling.
+The respondent is allowed to deny that the marriage is irretrievably broken.
+With doing so, the court may delay the ruling and order marital counseling.
 The answer must also contain any information required by the UCCJEA.

 The respondent filing an answer may also file a counter petition.
-If the initial petition for dissolution of marriage is dismissed, and the respondent had not submitted a counter petition, the respondent would not have ground to stand for a dissolution of marriage.
-The filing of a counter petition allows the respondent to become the petitioner in the instance that the first petition was dismissed.
+If the initial petition for dissolution of marriage is dismissed, and the respondent had not submitted a counter petition, the respondent wouldn’t have ground to stand for a dissolution of marriage.
+Filing the counter petition allows the respondent to become the petitioner in the instance that the first petition was dismissed.
 The counter petition should contain all the same information required for a petition for dissolution of marriage.

 How does divorce mediation work?

-Once a petition is submitted for the court by your Tallahassee divorce lawyer, the court may order divorce mediation before the case can proceed to trial.
-Divorce mediation is a much more relaxed setting than litigation within the court house and is a faster, more cost-efficient solution.
-Each party gets to explain his or her side and perspective on issues and the mediator tries to get the parties to agree to terms on the issues.
+Once a petition is submitted for the court by your attorney, the court may order divorce mediation before proceeding to trial.
+Mediation is a much more relaxed setting than litigation within the court house and is a faster, more cost-efficient solution.
+Each party gets to explain their side and perspective on issues and the mediator tries to get the parties to agree to terms on the issues.
 As long as the agreements do not break any laws, the final mediation acts as the final judgment in the dissolution of the marriage.
-The cost of mediation can be reduced if the family’s combined income is less than $100,000, and fees may be levied if it is determined by the court that one party cannot pay.
+The cost of mediation can be reduced if the family’s combined income is less than $100,000.
+Fees may be levied if it is determined by the court that one party cannot pay.
 If an agreement cannot be made in mediation, the parties will usually conduct more discovery to prepare for trial.